gmattis/FastColoredTextBox/README.md

 FastColoredTextBox
 ==================

+### This is an updated version of Splamy's fork (https://github.com/Splamy/FastColoredTextBox) allowing compiling with Mono

 Fast Colored TextBox is text editor component for .NET.
 Allows you to create custom text editor with syntax highlighting.
 It works well with small, medium, large and very-very large files.